algorandfoundation/puya/algopy_testing/CONTRIBUTING.md

 -   **Regenerate typed clients for example contracts:** `hatch run refresh_test_artifacts`
 -   **Coverage check of existing progress on implementing AlgoPy Stubs:** `hatch run check_stubs_cov`

+# Examples folder

+Examples folder uses a dedicated 'venv.examples' virtual environment managed by Hatch that simulates a user environment with both algorand-python and algorand-python-testing installed explicitly.
+This is useful for testing new features or bug fixes in the testing library.

+Make sure to switch the active Python interpreter to the `venv.examples` environment before running the examples.
+You can do this by running `hatch shell examples` and then `python -V` to check the active Python interpreter.